 Note to Readers

-Crash Site started as a one-shot, competitive rogue-lite—but after tons of playtesting, it’s evolved into a fully cooperative, narrative-driven experience.
-Inspired by games like Gloomhaven, Oathsworn, and Legends of Void, we’ve blended tactical hex-grid combat, CYOA grimdark storytelling, and tableau-style progression into a game where you truly feel like you’re leading super soldiers through a hostile world.
-Originally titled Planet Repossession Force, the early version felt too abstract.
-Shifting to a cooperative format gave us the chance to create four distinct characters with real personality, unique loadouts and skills, and meaningful story roles.
+Crash Site started as a one-shot, competitive rogue-lite called Planet Repossession Force, which is a mouthful.
+But after tons of playtesting, it’s evolved into a fully cooperative, narrative-driven experience.
+Inspired by games like Gloomhaven, Oathsworn, and Legends of Void, we’ve blended tactical dungeon-crawler style combat, CYOA grimdark storytelling, and tableau-style character progression into a game where you truly feel like you’re leading living weapons through a hostile world.
+Planet Repossession Force felt too abstract.
+Shifting Crash Site to a cooperative format gave us the chance to create four distinct characters with real personality, unique loadouts and skills, and meaningful story roles.
 It also let us focus on world-building, with grounded maps, detailed enemies, and branching narratives full of replayable choices.
-Designed with true solo in mind, Crash Site scales cleanly up to four players—keeping the focus on smart tactics, tight pacing, and impactful decisions.
+Designed primarily with true solo in mind, Crash Site scales cleanly up to four players—keeping the focus on smart tactics, tight pacing, and impactful decisions while giving everyone a chance to express themselves without a quarterback.

 We are aiming to launch Crash Site on Gamefound in Q3/Q4 2026!